-ironUpdated Jan 1, 2026·16 min read
+ironUpdated Jun 23, 2026·29 min read

-NoteInformational only — not medical advice.
+NoteInformational only, not medical advice.
 Always consult a qualified healthcare professional before adjusting any protocol.

 Medical disclaimer: This article is for educational and research purposes only.
 It does not constitute medical advice.
 Reference ranges and clinical thresholds vary between laboratories and depend on individual clinical context.
 Always consult a qualified Australian healthcare practitioner before making decisions about iron supplementation, genetic testing, or treatment based on ferritin results.